pasqal-io/qadence/docs/digital_analog_qc/analog-qcl.md

 )
 ```

-Next, we define the ansatz with parameterized rotations and
+Next, we define the ansatz with parameterized rotations.

 ```python exec="on" source="material-block" session="qcl"
 from qadence import hamiltonian_factory, Z